Subword complexes via triangulations of root polytopes: Uniqueness of -reduced forms

 {\it Proof of Theorem \ref{thm:unique}.} We proceed by induction on the number of increasing paths in $T$.
-If we start by a noncrossing reduction $(k,l), (l,m)$ in $T$, then no matter how we reduce the three descendants of $T$ which all have less number of increasing paths, we obtain that the t-reduced form of $m[T]$ we get is ${\rm Crf}_T({\bf t})$.
+If we start by a noncrossing reduction $(k,l), (l,m)$ in $T$, then no matter how we reduce the three descendants of $T$ which each have fewer number of increasing paths, we obtain that the t-reduced form of $m[T]$ we get is ${\rm Crf}_T({\bf t})$.

-Suppose we start with a reduction $(k,l), (l,m)$ in $T$ which is a crossing reduction.
+Suppose we start with a reduction $(k,l), (l,m)$ in $T$ that is a crossing reduction.
 Redraw the tree $T$ as $T_{klm}$.
 Since we can apply the inductive hypothesis to all three descendants of $T_{klm}$, we get that the t-reduced form of $m[T]$ obtained this way is ${\rm Crf}_{T_{klm}}({\bf t})$.

 However, by Lemma \ref{lem:!!} ${\rm Crf}_T({\bf t})={\rm Crf}_{T_{klm}}({\bf t})$, thereby proving the theorem.